 Start With the End in Mind – and Build a Company You Can Sell

 If you’re building a company, the decisions you make as you grow can directly impact value in a future sale.
 Planning for an exit or sale can help drive a premium valuation, and also help you build a stronger, more resilient business.
-This is important today as we navigate through COVID -- and will remain important in a post-COVID environment.
+This is important with the recent experience of COVID, and will remain important in a post-COVID environment.

 As a first step in figuring out how to build a business that will sell, take a few minutes to think about your business from the perspective of a buyer.
 What would you look for if you were buying a business in your industry?

 Perhaps you’d want growing revenues or steady cash flow, a recognizable brand, long-term customers, a positive culture, customer service, trained employees, intellectual property, barriers to entry to prevent competitors taking market share …. and probably many more attributes.
 Once you’ve developed a list, review it.
 Most items on your list likely fall into one of two categories: they imply sustainable future growth or they limit future business risk.

 No matter when you sell, entrepreneurs who build their companies with these two criteria in mind will be more successful in the sales process.
 We’ve listed some ways you can incorporate these concepts into your business.
 Not every suggestion will work for your business, but applying or adapting some of these ideas as you grow can help increase the attractiveness of your company: